 How about Altitude Sickness on this Trek?

 Altitude sickness is due to the fast climbing to higher altitudes ( 500-1000 m or more) due to the less amount of oxygen that occurs at high altitudes.
 There is not an exact cause of the Altitude sickness to the human being.
-We must be aware of it and have knowledge about Altitude sickness while on the adventure trekking in the Himalaya.
-If we know and identify the symptoms in the early phage we can minimize the risk and recover from it.
+We must be aware of it and have knowledge about Altitude sickness while on the adventure trekking in the Himalayas.
+If we know and identify the symptoms in the early phase we can minimize the risk and recover from it.

-How about Electricity and charging?
+Electricity and charging

-Things to tell us before:
+Things to tell us before